vigne-laas/VrDirectorTask/README.md

-# VrDirectorTask
+# DTv0.2

- Unreal engine 4 environnement for HTC VIVE and Director Task
+Developed with Unreal Engine 4